autowarefoundation/autoware-github-actions/set-cuda-path/README.md

 # set-cuda-path

-This action set the cuda path into GITHUB_ENV amd GITHUB_PATH.
+This action set the CUDA path into GITHUB_ENV amd GITHUB_PATH.

 ## Usage